 You can go two ways here: organic and non-organic.

 If you choose to have an organic lawn, we recommend EB Stone Organic Lawn fertilizer.
 Organic fertilizers will feed your lawn for up to 4 months in the fall and winter months, yet since it is organic, it will not encourage fast growth but steady, lush growth and a deep green.
 Applying fertilizer now before the weather gets too cold will ensure the lawn holds its deep green color all winter long.

-If you don’t prefer organic fertilizer then you can fertilize with a pre-emergent fertilizer which not only feeds your lawn but will prevent any weeds (Annual Rye in the winter) from growing in the lawn.
-This will feed for about 6 weeks but the pre-emergent should last up to 3 months if applied at the proper rate.
-We recommend Master Nursery Easy Living Pre-Emergent Lawn fertilizer.
+If you don’t prefer organic fertilizer, then you can fertilize with a pre-emergent fertilizer that feeds your lawn and prevents weeds (Annual Rye in the winter) from growing in the lawn.
+Non-organic fertilizers will feed for about six weeks, but the pre-emergent should last up to 3 months if applied at the proper rate.
+We recommend Pennington Crabgrass Preventer & Lawn fertilizer.

-This is also the time of year to drop the height of your lawn mower.
-Lowering the height at which you mow will allow water to evaporate faster during the cooler months when moisture tends to hang around too long.
-If your lawn stays too moist then you can have lawn diseases such as rust or fungus.
-These are treatable diseases but best prevented especially if you prefer an organic lawn!
+Shorter grass allows water to evaporate faster during the cooler months when moisture tends to hang around too long.
+If your lawn stays too moist, then lawn diseases such as rust or fungus start to appear.
+These are treatable diseases but best prevented, especially if you prefer an organic lawn!

 Now is a great time to overseed or reseed a lawn if it has become too thin.
 You can also plant a lawn from seed or sod now.

 For tips on Seeding or Sodding a lawn, drop by the nursery to ask us!
 We also can order sod from Delta Bluegrass for you and have it shipped, freshly cut, straight to your home!
 Ask in-store for details.